ace1mbj-droid/ace1-sporty-static/SERVER_TEST_REPORT.md

 **Status**: ✅ **READY FOR PRODUCTION**

 All server-side validations are properly implemented and verified in code.
-Client-side UI protections are in place across all templates.
+Client-side UI protections are in place across all pages.
 The security boundary is enforced at the order creation endpoint, preventing locked products from being purchased regardless of client-side tampering.

 **Recommended Next Step**: Reactivate Supabase project and run manual UI verification test.